 The outlined integrative forest management training modules account for climate change impacts and pasture management in forest management planning.
-Climate change has severe impacts on forest areas and consequently on the livelihood of local communities.
-Even though the climate in Tajikistan varies due to its topography, concerning trends are being projected for the whole country.
-Climate change will increase temperatures, change precipitation patterns, accelerate the melting of glaciers, and increase the frequency and magnitude of extreme weather events1.
-All of which affect forest ecosystems.
-Additionally, the continuing deforestation in conjunction with climate change further increases the risk of natural hazards such as soil erosion, flooding, and droughts.
-A healthy forest can risk of climate induced hazards through strengthening the resilience of the ecosystem and of the communities living in the ecosystem.
-Moreover, forest and pasture users are often competing over limited available land resources.
-Pasture land in relation to the high number of livestock is scarce and hence overused.
-Therefore, forests, and specifically young forests, are under additional stress from forest grazing.
-The training aims at addressing these challenges and at facilitating a dialogue between forest and pasture users to improve sustainable natural resource management.
+Primarily, climate change has severe impacts on forest areas and consequently on the livelihood of local communities.
+Additionally, the continuing deforestation in conjunction with climate change increases the frequency of natural hazards such as soil erosion, flooding, and droughts.
+Secondly, forest and pasture users are often competing over limited available land resources.
+Forests, and specifically young forests, are under additional stress from forest grazing.
+The training aims at addressing climate change impacts and at facilitating a dialogue between forest and pasture users to improve sustainable natural resource management.